 Showing request history to users in your hub is only possible if you send your API request data to ReadMe.
 [Here's how to set it up!](🔗)

 # Where can users see their past API requests?

-Once you're sending API request data to ReadMe, authenticated (logged in) users will see their request history in a dedicated API Logs section.
+Once you're sending API request data to ReadMe, authenticated (logged in) users will see their request history in a My Requests page in the Reference Section.